mailund/tailr/cran-comments.md

-* This is release 0.1.2 that resolves an issue when transformations were used as part of other packages.
-CMD CHECK would fail if tailr wasn't imported but just called.
+* This is release 0.1.3 that only contains changes for rlang 0.3.0 compatibility.
+  It does not add any new functionality.

 ## Test environments

-* local OS X install, R 3.5.0
+* local OS X install, R 3.5.1
-* ubuntu 14.04 (on travis-ci), R 3.2 - 3.4
+* ubuntu 14.04 (on travis-ci), R 3.2 - 3.5
 * win-builder (devel and release)
 * Rhub:
     - Windows Server 2008 R2 SP1, R-devel, 32/64 bit